DAGWorks-Inc/burr/docs/contributing/contributing.rst

 prior to contributing.
 Then follow these guidelines:

 #.
 Create a fork of the repository.
 #.
-Ensure all tests pass
+Ensure all tests pass.
 #.
-Make a PR to the main repository
+Make a PR to the main repository.
 #.
-Ping one of the maintainers to review your PR (best way to reach us is via the `slack community <https://join.slack.com/t/hamilton-opensource/shared_invite/zt-1bjs72asx-wcUTgH7q7QX1igiQ5bbdcg>`_)
+Ping one of the maintainers to review your PR.

 -----------------------
 Contribution guidelines